rupeshmore/drishti/README.md

 # Drishti

 Drishti is a visual regression testing tool, with focus on using browser as a standalone tool to execute tests and report.

 ## Why Drishti?

 Visual regression testing involves lots of efforts using manual testing.
 Traditionally it is done using eyeballing.
 Automated tools like webdriver can be used, but requires additional programming to drive this.

 ## How Drishti Works?

-1. drishti.js runs test againt the drishtiSpec.
-2. The drishtiSpec should be located within visualSpec folder.
+drishti.js runs test against the drishtiSpec defination.
+The drishtiSpec should be located within visualSpec folder.
 Multiple drishtiSpec can be defined in different visualSpec file and can be loaded as required.

 ## How to write visualSpec file?
 visualSpec files accepts the below methods and format.
 All methods must use {} notations.